NoNotNotes/Yuubi/NoNotNotes/A113/Communication.md

+---
+tags:
+  - A113
+title: Therapeutic Communication
+description: Therapeutic communication promotes understanding and can help establish a constructive relationship between the nurse and the client.
+This relationship is client-centered*and goal-oriented.
+date: 2024-11-29
+---
 The **communication process** is built on a **trusting relationship** with a client and the client's support people.
 Effective communication is essential for the establishment of an effective **nurse-client relationship**. **Therapeutic communication** promotes understanding and can help establish a constructive relationship between the nurse and the client.
 This relationship is **client-centered** and **goal-oriented**.

 **Attentive listening** or **active listening** is a major component of therapeutic communication.
 This involves the use of mindfulness, using all the senses to pay attention to what the client says, does, and feels.
 Active listening skills are among the most important skills to develop as a nurse.